erickvieira/react-styled-components-cli/README.md

 > **Optionally** you can just run `python3 rcs c MyComponent` in your cloned directory and copy/paste the files to another location.
 You decide.

 4. Finally, to use this CLI, you will need to create a file named as `rcs.conf.json` in the root path of your React projects.
 This file will contains the default flags for the CLI.
-It will not work as expected if you did not create the file.
+It will not work as expected if the file is not present in root.
 > **File content example**: {"is_native": false, "is_jsx": true}

 ### Type `rcs help` and read the docs.